slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"My religion is simple, my religion is kindness."
 -- Dalai Lama*

-> *"Believe in the religion that has no name."
--- Naval Ravikant*

 > *"Here the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire."
 -- Friedrich Nietzsche*

 > *"When you renounce something, you’re stuck to it forever."
 -- Anthony de Mello*

+> *"Believe in the religion that has no name." (...)
-> *"Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
+"Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
 It isn’t just religion that controls you by declaring you a sinner."
 -- Naval Ravikant*

+> *"People who want to share their religious views with you almost never want you to share yours with them.
+-- Dave Barry*

 ### On morality